Orson Scott Card: Style

-Because Card began his writing career in screenplays, his early work is considered accessible and fast-paced with good characters, but also stylistically unremarkable.
+Because Card began his writing career in screenplays, his early work is considered accessible and fast-paced with good characters but stylistically unremarkable.
 According to biographer Richard Bleiler, a number of critics described his tone as emotionless or conversely, as nonjudgmental, leaving readers to come to their own conclusions about how to feel about a story.
 Though Card was initially classified as a hard science fiction writer for publishing in Analog, his science fiction focuses more on his characters than on the details of future technology.
 One critic said Card is poor at characterization, stating the characters Peter and Valentine in Ender's Game are "totally unbelievable".
 While noticing that some of Card's early stories were formulaic, Westfahl praised many of Card's early stories as showing "conspicuous originality".
-The graphic violence in his early fiction was controversial; frequent appearances of naked men and boys raised "questions about homoerotic imagery" according to Westfahl.
+The graphic violence in his early fiction was controversial; frequent appearances of naked men and boys raised "questions about homoerotic imagery", according to Westfahl.
 Collings stated that the early stories are "essential steps in the development of Card's fiction".
 Card uses a technique common in pulp fiction when he refers to characters by a quirk of their appearance or personality.
 Card's fantasy stories also use tropes that are common to fantasy.

 Card cites the Book of Mormon as an important influence on his writing; his habit of beginning sentences with conjunctions comes from the book.
 Literary devices in Hot Sleep parallel those of the Book of Mormon.
 Collings said Hot Sleep's mimicry of Book of Mormon language makes it an "inherently" Mormon novel.
 Card combined several Worthing stories and revised Hot Sleep to create The Worthing Chronicle, which does not mirror the language of the Book of Mormon as much as Hot Sleep does.